kicorj/twitterhashtag-api/README.md

 # twitterhashtag-api

-This projects is about MagratheaLabs Challenge
+This projects is about MagratheaLabs Challenge.
+It contains the web application and also the services api.

 ## Authors

 * **Francisco Cardoso**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License